 - Best for Businesses: Ring Video Doorbell Elite

 - Quick Installation: Ring Peephole Cam

 If you're adding a Ring Doorbell to your existing home, it's hard to go wrong with the Video Doorbell Pro.
-As Ring's most expensive consumer-grade camera, the Doorbell Pro has a small, sleek design compared to the Doorbell 2, along with a sharp 1080p display.
+As Ring's most expensive consumer-grade camera, the Doorbell Pro has a small, sleek design compared to other Ring Video Doorbells, along with a sharp 1080p video feed.
 In most cases, you should be able to power it with your home's existing doorbell wiring, provided it reaches at least 16 watts.